alexbrazier/react-native-network-logger/README.md

 An HTTP traffic monitor for React Native including in app interface.

-An alternative to Wormholy but for both iOS and Android and with zero native dependencies
+An alternative to Wormholy but for both iOS and Android and with zero native dependencies.

 ## Features